LIVER HEALTHY FOODS

 Prickly pear, known scientifically as Opuntia ficus-indica, is a popular type of edible cactus.
 Its fruit and juice are most commonly consumed.
 It has long been used in traditional medicine as a treatment for ulcers, wounds, fatigue and liver disease.
 A 2004 study in 55 people found that the extract of this plant reduced symptoms of hangovers.

 Participants experienced less nausea, dry mouth and lack of appetite and were half as likely to experience a severe hangover if they consumed the extract before drinking alcohol, which is detoxified by the liver.
 The study concluded these effects were due to a reduction in inflammation, which often occurs after drinking alcohol.

-Another study in mice found that consuming prickly pear extract helped normalize enzyme and cholesterol levels when consumed at the same time as a pesticide known to be harmful to the liver.
+Another study in mice found that consuming prickly pear extract helped normalise enzyme and cholesterol levels when consumed at the same time as a pesticide known to be harmful to the liver.
 Subsequent studies found similar results.
-A more recent study in rats sought to determine the effectiveness of prickly pear juice, rather than its extract, at combating the negative effects of alcohol.
+A more recent study in rats sought to determine the effectiveness of prickly pear juice, rather than its extract, at combating the adverse effects of alcohol.

 7. Beetroot juice

 Beetroot juice is a source of nitrates and antioxidants called betalains, which may benefit heart health and reduce oxidative damage and inflammation.
 It’s reasonable to assume that eating beets themselves would have similar health effects.
 However, most studies use beetroot juice.
 You can juice beets yourself or buy beetroot juice from the store.
 Several rat studies have shown that beetroot juice reduces oxidative damage and inflammation in the liver, as well as increases natural detoxification enzymes.